 - Reverb channels: positioning ambient mics along with closer mics on a single sound source gives a reverb-heavy signal and a clean audio signal, respectively.
 Cool production can be done by mixing just these two channels and more microphones give more creative options.

 What is a room mic?
-A room mic refers to a microphone that is set up at some distance from sound sources so that it captures a fully developed and/or blended sound from the source(s).
+A room mic refers to a microphone set up at some distance from sound sources so that it captures a fully developed and/or blended sound from the source(s).
 Room mics are also tasked with capturing the “room sound” (reflections and reverberation within the room).
 Multiple room mics are often used in stereo placements.

 To learn more about stereo miking techniques, check out my article Top 8 Best Stereo Miking Techniques (With Recommended Mics).

 What are the different types of microphones?
-There are many types of microphones in the world but the three main mic types are moving-coil dynamic, ribbon dynamic and condenser.
-Dynamic mics work on electromagnetic induction while condenser mics work on electrostatic principles.
+There are many types of microphones in the world, but the three main mic types are moving-coil dynamic, ribbon dynamic and condenser.
+Dynamic mics work on electromagnetic induction, while condenser mics work on electrostatic principles.

 To learn more about the different types of microphones, check out the following My New Microphone articles:

 • Full List Of Microphone Types And Sub-Types (With Mic Examples)